-- Preheat oven to 375°F. Place the cubed bread on a baking tray and toast in the oven until it dries out but does not get browned, about 25-30 minutes; set aside at room temperature.
+- Preheat oven to 400°F. Place the cubed bread on a baking tray and toast in the oven until it dries out but does not get browned, about 15-20 minutes; set aside at room temperature.

 - Remove the baking dish from the oven, add bread on top and pour the vegetable broth on over.
 Mix until all the broth has been absorbed.
 Press the mixture with the back of the spoon to level it off.

-- Cover loosely with tin foil and bake for 15 minutes.
-Remove the foil and bake uncovered until the stuffing begins to brown, about 25 minutes.
+- Bake uncovered until the stuffing begins to brown, about 30 minutes.
+Toss mixture and bake for an additional 30 minutes until some of the bread is toasted.
 Allow the stuffing to cool for 5-10 minutes and serve.